Mixed School (Chinese philosophy)

-Syncretism or the Mixed School (雜家) in Chinese philosophy was an eclectic school of thought that combined elements of Confucianism, Taoism, Mohism, and Legalism.
+Zajia (雜家) or the Mixed School in Chinese philosophy was an eclectic school of thought that combined elements of Confucianism, Taoism, Mohism, and Legalism.
 Its texts include the Shizi (c.
 330 BCE), Lüshi Chunqiu, and Huainanzi.
+Huainanzi translator John Major took the Lüshi Chunqiu and Huainanzi as forming an "encyclopedic" tradition together with the Guanzi and Shiji.
+Shen Dao was included in the eighteenth century.